 · What are you most grateful for in your life?

 If you really took the time to think deeply about these questions, I’m guessing you would be feeling much better than before reading this post.

 You would have noticed that simply by focusing your mind on something pleasant, you were able to feel much better almost instantly.

 Our imagination is a powerful thing that can instantly transform how we feel from one moment to the next.

-That’s why great authors can make you feel a wide array of emotions from joy, thrill, excitement, anger, frustration, even though, in truth, all you are doing is just sitting and reading a bunch of words.
+That’s why great authors can make you feel a wide array of emotions from joy, thrill, excitement, anger, frustration, even though, all you are doing is reading a bunch of words.

 The trouble is that most of the time our minds are on autopilot and we have the habit of using our imagination to focus on unpleasant things and we needlessly suffer.

 As Mark Twain once remarked “I am an old man and have known a great many troubles, but most of them never happened.”